Federal probe sought for Buffett's mobile home unit

-(Reuters) - Senior U.S. Democratic lawmakers asked federal regulators to investigate whether Clayton Homes, the mobile home unit of Warren Buffett’s Berkshire Hathaway Inc (BRKa.N), targets minority borrowers with discriminatory lending and collection practices.
+Jan 13 (Reuters) - Senior U.S. Democratic lawmakers asked federal regulators to investigate whether Clayton Homes, the mobile home unit of Warren Buffett’s Berkshire Hathaway Inc , targets minority borrowers with discriminatory lending and collection practices.

 It followed a report last month by the Seattle Times newspaper and online BuzzFeed News accusing the largest U.S. mobile home builder of exploiting black, Latino and Native American borrowers by driving them into subprime loans they cannot afford, and harming communities by repossessing homes after borrowers default.